zooniverse/panoptes/docs/source/includes/_projects.md

   + page_size (optional, integer) ... number of items to include on a page default is 20
   + sort (optional, string) ... field to sort by
   + owner (optional, string) ... string owner name of either a user or a user group to filter by.
+  + organization_id (optional, integer or comma-separated integers) ... return projects linked to one or more organizations.
   + include (optional, string) ... comma separated list of linked resources to include in the response

 ## Retrieve a single Project